A: Anything that’s viewable on a page within the domain(s) being searched.

 When talking about site search, “viewable on a page” covers any static page content, such as element titles, and text within Content elements.
-Page Titles (as defined in the Page Settings - the pink gear icon at the bottom of the page) are also indexed.
+Page Titles (as defined in the Page Settings, the gear icon at the bottom of the page) are also indexed.

 It also covers dynamic content, meaning content that appears in elements based on the element’s settings, or based on a user’s clicks on another page (such as when a user clicks on a calendar event, and the event details appear on a new page.)